 The County has entered into lease agreements as lessee to finance the acquisition of six road graders.
 These leases qualify as capital leases for accounting purposes and have been recorded at the present value of the future minimum lease payments as of the date of their inception.
-The leases carry interest rate ranging from 2.99% to 5.05%.
+The leases carry interest rate ranging from 2.50% to 5.35%.
 Leases have a term of 60 months and mature in the next five years.
-Additionally, the County has entered into a capital lease agreement as lessee to finance the acquisition of a phone system.
-The agreement carries an interest rate of 5.78% and matures in fiscal year 2021.

-The original cost of the road grades and phone system is \$1,601,804 with accumulated depreciation of \$282,487 for a carrying value of \$1,319,317.
+The original cost of the road graders is \$1,502,709 with accumulated depreciation of \$170,810 for a carrying value of \$1,331,899.
 The related expense is recorded as depreciation expense.
 Debt service requirements for the leases are funded from the road and bridge fund.

-The following table summarizes the annual debt requirements of the capital leases payable at September 30, 2020, to maturity:
+The following table summarizes the annual debt requirements of the capital leases payable at September 30, 2021, to maturity: